srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     await OnDesiredPropertyChanged(twin.Properties.Desired, null);
     ```

     Notice the call to the `DeviceClient.GetTwinAsync` method.
 This method can be used by the device to retrieve the current Device Twin state at any time.
-It's used in this case so the device can configure itself to match the Device Twin Desired Properties when the device first starts execution.
+It's used in this case so the device can configure itself to match the device twin desired properties when the device first starts execution.

-    In this case, the `OnDesiredPropertyChanged` event handler method is being reused to keep the configuration of the `telemetryDelay` property based on the Device Twin Desired Properties to a single place.
+    In this case, the `OnDesiredPropertyChanged` event handler method is being reused to keep the configuration of the `telemetryDelay` property based on the device twin desired properties to a single place.
 This will help make the code easier to maintain over time.

-## Exercise 6: Automatic Enrollment of Simulated Device
+## Exercise 6: Test the Simulated Device

-In this exercise, you will execute the Simulated Device.
-When the device is run for the first time it will connect to the Device Provisioning Service (DPS) and automatically be enrolled using the configured Group Enrollment.
-Once enrolled into the DPS Group Enrollment, the device will be automatically registered within the Azure IoT Hub device registry.
-Once enrolled and registered, the device will begin communicating with Azure IoT Hub securely using the configured X.509 Certificate Authentication.
+In this exercise, you will run the simulated device.
+When the device is started for the first time, it will connect to the Device Provisioning Service (DPS) and automatically be enrolled using the configured group enrollment.
+Once enrolled into the DPS group enrollment, the device will be automatically registered within the Azure IoT Hub device registry.
+Once enrolled and registered, the device will begin communicating with Azure IoT Hub securely using the configured x.509 certificate authentication.

+### Task 1: Build and run the device

-1. Using **Visual Studio Code**, open the `/LabFiles` folder containing the **Simulated Device** source code.
+1. Using **Visual Studio Code**, open the `/LabFiles` folder if it's not still open.

 1. Within **Visual Studio Code**, click the **View** menu, then select **Terminal** to open the Visual Studio Code Terminal window.